 Also in 1967, Kerkorian’s International Leisure bought the Flamingo Hotel for $13 million; eventually, both hotels were sold to the Hilton Hotels Corporation and were renamed the Las Vegas Hilton and the Flamingo Hilton, respectively.

-Side note: Kirk purchased the Flamingo to use it as a place to train the employees who were going to work at the International.
+Side note: Kirk often said that he purchased the Flamingo to use it as a place to train the employees who were going to work at the International.

 In 1969, being tired of the Caesars casino connection to the mob, Kirk finally sold the land he was leasing to Caesars and made a nice little profit of $9 million!